- January 17, 2019

 Communication is poor and complex

 Relationships between suppliers and retailers are still managed via emails, offline tools such as excel spreadsheets, PDF’s, word documents and product information trackers.
-Also, there are often 3rd parties which dramatically slow down the development and supply chain management process, which require extensive product information management collaboration that cause unnecessary time lapses and added costs.
-Stronger relationships between retailers and suppliers can result in clearer, more effective, frequent communication, between all parties involved in the private label product lifecycle management (retail PLM) process, which can drastically improve speed to market, resulting in a higher ROI.
+Also, there are often 3rd parties which dramatically slow down the development and supply chain management software process, which require extensive supply chain management software collaboration that cause unnecessary time lapses and added costs.
+Stronger relationships between retailers and suppliers can result in clearer, more effective, frequent communication, between all parties involved in the private label PLM software process, which can drastically improve speed to market, resulting in a higher ROI.

 Supplier compliance causes uncertainties